Femen: Femen France

 Femen France is the French branch of Femen.
 After cutting down a crucifix near Maidan Nezalezhnosti in Kyiv in August 2012, Inna Shevchenko left the country and went to Paris to set up Femen France, a training center for activists.
 The international training center opened on 18 September 2012.

 As of early January 2013, the organization consisted of 30 local activists.
 The only Ukrainians regularly present were Oksana Shachko and Inna Shevchenko.
-On 6 March 2013, Femen activists, together with French writer Galia Ackerman, released their first book, Femen.
-The book was published by Calmann-Lévy.
+On 6 March 2013, Femen activists, together with French writer Galia Ackerman, released their first book, Femen, which was published by Calmann-Lévy.

 The international training center opened on 18 September 2012.
 15 activists marched topless from the metro station Château Rouge to the Lavoir Moderne Parisien, where their new headquarters are located, and organized a press conference there.

 On 3 October 2012, French activists Éloïse Bouton, Elvire Duvelle-Charles, Miyabi K., Julia Javel, Jenny Bah, Nathalie Vignes and Inna Shevchenko protested against rape by standing topless in front of the Venus de Milo statue in the Louvre Museum.
 The Femen activists shouted, "We have hands to stop rape".
 They stated they chose the Venus de Milo because it has no arms, arguing this best symbolizes a woman's helplessness and vulnerability.
 This protest followed an incident in Tunisia where a woman faced charges of indecency after she said she was raped by police officers.

 On 15 October 2012, eight topless activists protested in front of the French Ministry of Justice at the Place Vendôme in Paris in response to the verdict in the trial of fourteen men for the gang rape of teenage girls.
 After a four-week trial in Fontenay-sous-Bois near Paris, four of the accused were found guilty of taking part in gang rapes, ten were acquitted.
 The sentences were far lighter than those recommended by the state prosecutor, who had called for prison sentences of five to seven years for eight of the men.
 The protesters accused the French authorities of tolerating the rape of minors.

 Femen activists held protests in front of Great Mosque of Paris on 3 April 2013, to demand the release of Amina Tyler, a Femen activist in Tunisia.
 They also burned the Salafist flag.
 In September 2015 two topless Femen activists jumped onto the stage of a conservative Muslim conference in Paris.